 Sopa de Fideo

-We tried this simple tomato noodle soup a few times, and our latest version had one special ingredient that we think is huge flavor bomb.
+I’ve cooked this simple tomato noodle soup quite a few times, and this version has one special ingredient that makes it a total flavor bomb.

-- Sazon – Our Secret ingredient!!
+• Sazon – My secret ingredient!!
 You might not find this in typical Mexican sopa, but this seasoning is used heavily in many Latin American countries.
-This seasoning is a flavor bomb!
+It takes this soup over the top!

-- Chicken Bouillon – For that rich, meaty undertone.
-For a vegetarian version, use vegetable bouillon.
+• Chicken Bouillon – For a vegetarian version, use vegetable bouillon.

 1. Make the tomato sauce: Add tomatoes, onions, garlic, tomato paste, sazon, chicken bouillon, cumin and salt to a blender and blend until completely smooth.
 Set aside.